 Left: before editing and retouching, Right: after editing and retouching

-Macbook Pro 13″ – My old and trusty (well, not so trusty anymore) 2011 model Macbook Pro has been with me for almost a decade.
-Yes, this little 13″ screen is what I do all my photo editing on!
+Macbook Pro 13" - My old and trusty (more rusty than trusty, to be honest) 2011 model Macbook Pro has been with me for almost a decade.
+Yes, this little 13" screen is what I do all my photo editing on!
 I am severely due for an upgrade but it still works!

 Immediately after purchasing, I had the RAM upgraded to max capacity and just recently upgraded the hard drive to an SSD which breathed new life into this old little computer.
 The upgrades were speed and performance game changers and I would highly recommend doing them yourself or having someone savvy do it for you instead of buying the upgrades straight from Apple.